virkillz/ex_ccxt/README.md

 ```

-From here, everytime you need to call private API, you can pass the credential data to the function.
+Now you can use it to call any private API.
+CCXT already handling the authentication logic for you.

 Example: